imgeorgiev/imgeorgiev.github.io/_posts/2020-06-18-sample-collection-robot.md

 During the development of this, we also made a crucial Gazebo simulation for the speed of our development and I would even say, we wouldn't have won without it.
-The Gazebo simulation is based on the open-source models for the Turtlebot 2 and Interbotix PX100 robot arm:
+The Gazebo simulation is based on the open-source models for the Turtlebot3 and Interbotix PX100 robot arm:

 ![Gazebo simulation](/img/blog/2020-06-18-sample-collection-robot/rss-simulation.png)